 All substances stored in the school and coming within the terms of the COSHH regulations will be recorded.
-The school will maintain records, as required by the legislation, using the appropriate form, a copy of which will be placed in/near the place where the substance is normally stored.
+St Martin's Prep will maintain records, as required by the legislation, using the appropriate form, a copy of which will be placed in/near the place where the substance is normally stored.